7–THE FOOL AND THE POLARITIES

 • Too much Tower: chronic crisis, scorched-earth impulsivity, destruction without discernment.

-Guidance from above vs. guidance from below
+Guidance from Above vs. Guidance from Below

 • Too much Star: bypassing, idealism detached from embodiment, “it’s all fine” spirituality.

 The Sun is truth that feels safe—nothing needs hiding.
 Judgment is the call into a larger life—release from the defensive ego into deeper communion and purpose.
-Together they form mature awakening: warmth without complacency, transformation without self-contempt.
+Together they form mature awakening: belovedness without complacency, transformation without self-contempt.

-Collapse patterns:
+Collapse Patterns

 • Too much Judgment: anxious self-transcendence, intolerance of human limitation, “I must evolve now or I’m failing.”